 After breakfast we start on a tour through rolling landscapes characterized by grape vines and olive groves.
 Past the Poggio Perotto Lake you arrive in the medieval town of Magliano.
 The town icon is a 2000 year old olive tree - the oldest in Tuscany.
 The picturesque town, with its two beautiful city gates invites you to linger and stay a while.
-On your ride back to Talamone you able to enjoy the beauty of the Tuscan landscape once more.
-If the weather is calm, the ship will set sail for the well-known beach town of Castiglione della Pescala where you anchor for the night.
+On your ride back to Talamone you are able to enjoy the beauty of the Tuscan landscape once more.
+If the weather is calm, the ship will set sail for the well-known beach town of Castiglione della Pescala where we anchor for the night.

 Castiglione - Island Elba, Cavo (aprx.
 34 mi/1640 ft. - 55 km/500 m elevation)

-Today’s tour leads us form Castiglione della Pescala along quiet country roads into the Tuscan hinterlands.
+Today’s tour leads us from Castiglione della Pescala along quiet country roads into the Tuscan hinterlands.
 We find ourselves surrounded by incredible vineyards as far as the eye can see.
 A gentle climb brings us to the former Etruscan village of Vetulonia.
 In a rustic family run restaurant we stop to enjoy some house-made pasta and try some other local specialties.
 After the break we turn back towards the coastal plains with their expansive vineyards.
 In the afternoon we set sail for the north-eastern peninsula of Cavo on the Island of Elba.

 Island Elba, Cavo, - Porto Azzuro (aprx.
 13 mi/948 ft. - 21 km/300 m elevation)